 Variables:

-• PR is the Preferred Return ($)
+• PR is the Preferred Return ($) for the period represented by the preferred rate

-• E is the total equity ($)
+• E is the invested equity / contributed capital ($)

-• PFR is the preferred rate (%)
+• PFR is the preferred rate (%) for the same period (often quoted annually)

 How to Calculate Preferred Return?